.

 3. Long-term dietary markers of whales observed in the area will suggest consistent feeding upon herring.

-In addition, the cetacean biodiversity in South Iceland is very little known due to a lack of research and observation through whale-watching.
+In addition, the cetacean biodiversity in South Iceland is very little known due to a lack of dedicated monitoring.
 Cetaceans (whales, dolphins, and porpoises), as top predators, act as indicators of ecosystem health.
 Therefore, we have a broader goal to record the cetacean biodiversity in this region to better understand the importance and health of this habitat.

 How You Will Help

 Volunteers will be included in most aspects of the data collection.
-Due to its exposed location in the North Atlantic Ocean, as well as the timing of the primary herring spawning period, weather is the main limiting factor for conducting both land and boat-based field work in Vestmannaeyjar.
-This can result in several days of land-based activities only, and few opportunities to be outdoors.
+Due to its exposed location in the North Atlantic Ocean and the timing of the primary herring spawning period, weather is the main limiting factor for conducting land- and boat-based fieldwork in Vestmannaeyjar.
+This can result in several days of land-based activities only and few opportunities to be outdoors.
 Similarly, the weather may limit opportunities to join the research boat, as the small vessels we use are more limited by weather conditions.
 We appreciate your flexibility and understanding.

 Specific volunteer tasks include:

 • Land-Based Observations: You will help observe all species of whales from land using high-magnification binoculars from key elevated observation points.
 You will record the positions and behavior of whales observed and help record data on environmental factors.
 We expect about half of the days to be suitable for land-based observations, but this may change from team to team depending on weather conditions.
-It is possible that even fewer days are available for land-based work.
+Even fewer days may be available for land-based work.

 • Boat-Based Observations: You will help researchers on board the research vessel by performing behavioral observations and collecting acoustic recordings.
-You will also help collect pictures for photo identification of individual killer whales, humpback whales, or pilot whales.
 Often, less than half of the days are suitable for boat work, which is more weather-sensitive than land-based work.
-On occasion, weather conditions can be quite bad and only one or two days may be suitable for boat work, but this may change from team to team depending on weather conditions.
-We will always try our best to conduct as many observations as possible, but fog, high winds, and large swells can occur often in this exposed subarctic field site.
+Occasionally, weather conditions can be quite bad, and only one or two days may be suitable for boat work, but this may change from team to team depending on weather conditions.
+We will try our best to conduct as many observations as possible, but fog, high winds, and large swells often occur in this exposed subarctic field site.
 We appreciate your flexibility.

 Life in the Field

-In the following days, we will review the safety protocol onshore, along with boating safety, and best practices in the field.
+In the following days, we will review the safety protocol onshore, boating safety, and best practices in the field.
 We will also introduce the research, general field sampling techniques, and a framework for all the project’s key protocols.
-You will have time to practice research tasks, both at sea and onshore at the main observation points.
-During bad weather days, a mixture of data processing, lectures on different research topics and documentaries related to marine mammals will be presented. .
-Work hours on these days may be reduced to give participants a chance to relax and explore the island.
+You will have time to practice research tasks at sea and onshore at the main observation points.
+During bad weather days, a mixture of data processing, lectures on different research topics, and documentaries related to marine mammals will be presented.
+Work hours on these days may be reduced to allow participants to relax and explore the island.

 DAILY ACTIVITIES